News

 Lamb was a recognised motor pace rider and on that ideal track he set a new record increasing the one hour distance held by Opperman.

-He was the best all-rounder in his era with Warrnambool fastest times to his credit in 1930 and 1932 and he finished 35th in the 1931 Tour de France, and won a six-day race in 1932.
+He was the best all-rounder in his era with Warrnambool fastest times to his credit in 1930 and 1932, two national championships in those same years, 35th and lanterne rouge in the 1931 Tour de France, and won the Brisbane six-day in 1932.

 “Fatty” Lamb, actually Richard William, was a Malvern Star rider and considered the best all-rounder in his era.